-I started my career as a journalist and later moved into marketing.
-My work has won several national awards.
 I've been writing fiction since I was old enough to hold a pencil.

 The Magic Box